Aviation

 Explore the U.S. Space and Rocket Center as one of the things to do in Huntsville.

-The U.S. Space and Rocket Center features a sprawling complex with largest collection of rockets and space memorabilia in the world.
-A day’s worth of discovery and learning awaits along with an IMAX theater and glimpse into Space Camp.
+The U.S. Space and Rocket Center features a sprawling complex with the largest collection of rockets and space memorabilia in the world.
+A day’s worth of discovery and learning awaits, along with an IMAX theater and a glimpse into Space Camp.

-As a Smithsonian affiliate and the Official Visitor Center of NASA’s Marshal Space Flight Center, the U.S. Space and Rocket Center features a rocket park with that grew into the NASA program.
-Find the Space Shuttle Pathfindera test simulator along with one of the original Saturn V rockets.
+As a Smithsonian affiliate and the Official Visitor Center of NASA’s Marshal Space Flight Center, the U.S. Space and Rocket Center features a rocket park that grew into the NASA program.
+Here, you can find the Space Shuttle Pathfinder, a test simulator, and one of the original Saturn V rockets.

 This location is also home to Space Camp, a specialized camp for kids, educators and adults.
 Participants work through a mock Astronaut program.